Understanding House Foundation Types for New Homes as a Cost Consideration

 How Much are House Foundations?

-Foundations are sometimes charged at a cost per square foot.
+Foundations are sometimes charged at a cost per square meter.
 However, laying foundations is more than just the type of foundation, there are other considerations that you will need to account for in the planning of this, which we can talk to you about.
 These include drainage, heating and sealing.
 Making sure you include everything you need for your house foundations up front can save you in the longer term.
 When you build with Renmark, we liaise with the engineer on your behalf and advise you accordingly.

 Can You Soil Test Prior to Purchasing Land to Build on to Ensure it’s Safe?